Wologman/Geospatial/GeoPandas.md

 													crs = schools_crs,
 													geometry = schools.geometry))
 ```
 ### Change the CRS
-A common situation is that we may want to work in km or metres, but the data has started in EPSG4326 from a WGS84 projection and uses desimal degrees.
+A common situation is that we may want to work in km or metres, but the data has started in EPSG4326 from a WGS84 projection and uses decimal degrees.
 So this will need to be converted to EPSG3587 to work in meters.
 Or for New Zealand work consider EPSG4167 to use NZGD2000.

 To plot in EPSG4167 using latitude and longitude, but make spatial calculations in metres with EPSG3587, the dataframe can be converted, calculations made, results added to the dataframe, then the dataframe CRS converted back.
-Or the calculations can be made in a second dataframe, then the results added back (to avoid any small conversion losses)
+Or the calculations can be made in a second subset dataframe, then the results added back (to avoid any small conversion losses, and possibly reduce the processing time)
 ```python
 my_new_geodataframe = old_dataframe.to_crs(epsg=3587)
 ```
 ## Plotting

 ### Scatter plot for point objects